 - Regulators such as the Financial Conduct Authority (FCA), and government authorities such as Her Majesties Revenue Commission (HMRC) or the police, if we are required to do so by law or if the regulator or authority requests it and we regard that request as reasonable.

-- Our insurers, legal advisers or other third parties who need access to it in the context of managing, investigating or defending claims or complaints.
+- Our insurance providers, legal advisers or other third parties who need access to it in the context of managing, investigating or defending claims or complaints.

 - Potential buyers of all or part of our business and/or their advisors.